 Green beans are one of the more popular vegetables in the US.
 They are easy to find and are attractive on the plate; however, they are not exactly the most flavorful form of produce.
 The fact that their flavor is relatively subtle means that they are perfect for people who do not like strong flavors, but they can also serve as an excellent blank canvas for certain spices.
 While which spices you use is mostly a matter of taste, some are generally regarded as a better fit than others.
 Here is a look at some of the best seasonings for green beans.

 Like garlic, onion provides green beans with a savory umami note.
 Onion complements both the green beans and most of the other seasonings traditionally used on them.
-Similar to garlic, you can use onion powder or fresh onion as a green bean seasoning.
+Like garlic, you can use onion powder or fresh onion as a green bean seasoning.

 Chili powder is arguably America’s favorite spice blend.
 Originating in Texas, its original purpose was to make seasoning chili easier for home cooks.
 It consists of powdered chili peppers, cumin, oregano, and a variable list of other herbs and spices.
 It turns out that those spices are great on a wide range of foods.
 The complex, savory notes brought by chili powder can give green beans a little heat while also making them more savory.